truelossless/cugparck/README.md

 On Linux your best bet is to use Docker to avoid incompabilities between the CUDA/GCC/LLVM toolchains.
 [Follow the instructions here to get started](https://github.com/Rust-GPU/Rust-CUDA/blob/master/guide/src/guide/getting_started.md#docker).

-Note that a specific nightly Rust toolchain is required.
-It will be downloaded automatically thanks to the `rust-toolchain` file.

-You can take a look at the `.github/workflows/ci.yml` file to see how the CI manages this process.
+You can take a look at the `.github/workflows/ci.yml` file to see how the CI manages the whole process.

 ## Contributing